kev065/hotel-booking-cancellation-prediction/README.md

 - Accuracy of 80.4% - The percentage of correct predictions.
 - Precision of 74.74% - The percentage of true positive predictions among all positive predictions.
+- Recall of 63% - The percentage of true positive predictions among all actual positive predictions.
+- F1 score of 68.4% - The harmonic average of precision and recall.
 - ROC AUC score of 0.76 - Reflects the model's ability to distinguish between cancellations and non-cancellations.

 These metrics provide a baseline to assess model performance and highlight areas for potential improvement.